coderbyheart/Cat-Tracker-JSON-schemas/README.md

-# JSON schema files for Cat Tracker application [Ongoing]
+# JSON schema files for Cat Tracker application [Ongoing] :smirk_cat:

 Contains the application protocol definition for the Cat Tracker application.